Officer Josh Walsh shoots dog at SLO apartment

 By KAREN VELIE

 A San Luis Obispo woman was surprised, but not worried, to see several officers approaching her Santa Rosa Street apartment; she had broken no laws.
 Within minutes, an officer following up on a tip of a possible burglary, shot and critically wounded her dog.
+[Cal Coast Times]

 Thursday had started out rough; Riley Manford had broken her bedroom window while trying to force it open.
 Shortly after she cleaned up the mess, her 7-year-old dog Bubbers began barking at two officers who were walking towards her front door.